By Al Doyle for CoinWeek ......

 The local coin shop's silver bucket is the obvious starting point.
 This is the unglamorous depository for all the circulated pre-1965 dimes, quarters and half dollars that are purchased over the counter for their bullion value.
 Customers are allowed to sort through the stash and pull whatever they want for the going rate of "90 percent", as the .900 fine coinage is often called.

 While the typical silver bucket leans heavily towards common dates and well-worn older pieces, there are a few low-cost treasures.
 Mercury dimes in Fine or better sometimes turn up, as do circulated Walking Liberty half dollars.
 More than one thrifty collector has built a complete 35-piece set of Franklin half dollars from silver buckets.
-Why not search for as many differnt dates at bullion value as possible?
+Why not search for as many different dates at bullion value as possible?

 Being flexible doesn't hurt when playing the low-budget silver game.
 Some dealers may love Eagles while scorning Maple Leafs or other products that aren't made in America.
 In that situation, it often means the non-U.S. issues can be obtained for a lower price than silver Eagles.

-A number of modern U.S. commemoratives and collector coins from various nations are available for close to melt value.
-If the design and theme is appealing, paying a bit more for a nice coin as compared to basic bullion isn’t a bad move.
+A number of modern U.S. commemorative and collector coins from various nations are available for close to melt value.
+If the design and theme is appealing, paying a bit more for a nice coin as compared to basic bullion isn't a bad move.

 Privately minted one-ounce and fractional rounds and bars tend to sell for less than government-issued silver bullion of the same size and .999 fineness.
-With thousands of differernt designs and special issues along with new pieces coming on the market daily, this is one collecting pursuit that will never be completed regardless of income.
+With thousands of different designs and special issues along with new pieces coming on the market daily, this is one collecting pursuit that will never be completed regardless of income.

 When it comes to combining numismatics, bullion content and value, it would be difficult to beat circulating silver coinage from around the world.
 Compare prices for U.S. and "foreign" issues of comparable age, grade and rarity, and you'll soon discover a new and low-cost way to be a dedicated collector.
 More than a few American dealers give the Rodney Dangerfield treatment to anything that wasn't struck at one of the U.S. mints, which means they are often glad to blow out world silver for a good price.

-The Standard Catalog of World Coins is the indispensible reference work for the person who wants to explore silver from around the world.
+The Standard Catalog of World Coins is the indispensable reference work for the person who wants to explore silver from around the world.
 Anyone with even a bit of numismatic curiosity will surely find one or more areas of interest and collecting opportunities after turning some pages.

 Don't ignore certified or older "raw" U.S. silver coins just because of a tight budget.
 Go ahead and indulge in the occasional slabbed Mercury dime, Washington quarter, Franklin or Walker Liberty half dollar as well as Morgan and Peace dollars.
 In some cases (dimes and quarters), the price point is often $30 or less.
 How about Barber and Seated Liberty coins at $5 to $100 in Fine to Extra Fine?